 "Coop and I separated."
-It wasn't why she was here, but it was a start, put out something easy first.
+It wasn't why she was here but it was a start.

 He looked down, then directly back at her.
 "I know, I heard about it.
 You know my opinion; I'm not offering condolences.
 The last time I saw you, you said you never wanted to see me again and kissed me goodbye with a steel pipe across the back of my head.
 What's going on, what do you want?"